Edited by Barney R. The file was run through Grammarly

 That was the start.
 Jennifer was a very good leader of the study group.
 Her guidance and the group’s help gave me what I needed to get an A in the class.
 I asked Jenny (as she asked me to call her) if I could take her to dinner to thank her for pointing me to the study group.

 She agreed, and we went to a local Chinese restaurant.
-After a great dinner that with the conversation lasted for over two hours, I asked Jenny if I could call for a regular date.
+After a great dinner and the conversation lasted for over two hours, I asked Jenny if I could call for a regular date.

 “Wait, wait, wasn’t this a date?” she laughed; “I would be glad to go out with you, anytime you would like.”